 In addition, we are subject to risks related to regulation of exports and reexports of products, software or technology regulated under United States laws and regulations.
 In April 2018, the U.S. Department of Commerce's Bureau of Industry and Security lifted its suspension of a denial of export privileges against Zhongxing Telecommunications Equipment Corporation of Shenzhen China, or ZTE, and a second ZTE entity.
-As a result of the denial order, which affected components manufactured by other entities contained in ZTE products for which our antennas were sold, ZTE halted all future orders for antenna products we have previously been shipping to ZTE.
-This lifting of the suspension will also likely prevent us from shipping new products to ZTE.
-Further, there can be no guarantee that the U.S. Department of Commerce will not take future regulatory action that may materially interfere with our ability to make sales, particularly in China.
+These restrictions were subsequently lifted in July 2018, but may be imposed in the future with little or no advance notice.
+While the export ban applicable to ZTE has been lifted by the United States, there can be no guarantee that the U.S. Department of Commerce will not take future regulatory action that may materially interfere with our ability to make sales, particularly in China.
 Even without such action by the U.S. Department of Commerce, we would be prohibited from exporting our products to any foreign recipient if we have knowledge that a violation of U.S. export regulations has occurred, is about to occur, or is intended to occur in connection with the item.
 The loss or temporary loss of such customers as a result of future regulatory limitation could have a material adverse effect on our business, financial condition and results of operations and affect our international sales strategy in China and elsewhere around the world.